 Peter Chilson (MFA Pennsylvania State University, 1994) teaches writing and literature.
 He is the author of the travelogue Riding the Demon: On the Road in West Africa (University of Georgia Press, 1999), which won the Associated Writing Programs Award in nonfiction, and the short fiction collection Disturbance-Loving Species: A Novella and Stories (Mariner Books, 2007), winner of the Bread Loaf Writers’ Conference Bakeless Fiction Prize and the Maria Thomas Fiction Prize.
 Chilson went to West Africa in 1985 as a Peace Corps volunteer in Niger, near the border with Nigeria.
 A longtime visitor to Mali as a travel writer and journalist, he went back in 2012 for the Foreign Policy-Pulitzer Center Borderlands project.
 He was one of first western journalists to see firsthand the effects of civil war and the new breakaway jihadist state.
 Chilson’s e-book, We Never Knew Exactly Where: Dispatches From the Lost Country of Mali (Pulitzer Center for Crisis Reporting/Foreign Policy), came out in January 2013.

-Chilson’s published work has primarily focused on literary journalism, the essay, and in short fiction with an emphasis on Africa and the American West.
-He is also interested in African literature and borderlands studies.
+Chilson’s published work has primarily focused on literary journalism, the essay, memoir, travel writing, and in short fiction with an emphasis on Africa and the American West.
+He is also interested in African literature, immigration literature, and borderlands studies.

-Chilson teaches writing and literature, including professional writing and editing, environmental writing and literature, literature of literary journalism and the American West.
-His graduate teaching experience includes the workshop in topics of creative nonfiction, African literature, borderlands studies, and the pedagogy of teaching creative writing.
+Chilson teaches writing and literature, including professional writing and editing, environmental writing and literature, literature of the American West, travel writing, literary journalism, African literature, and the literature of immigration.
+His graduate teaching experience includes the workshop in topics of creative nonfiction, African literature, borderlands studies, and the pedagogy of teaching creative writing nonfiction and fiction.

 Books in Progress: